 Vegetative cover generally includes the grass median and side slopes of the roadway.
 The inspection revealed that most median slopes are in good condition although the vegetative cover is in poor condition.
 The width of the median makes maintenance of the vegetation impracticable.
 The typically gentle slopes of the median allow the sand buildup to be stable and replace the vegetation.
 Most side slopes are stable with good vegetative cover.
 Slope locations requiring minor corrective action are detailed in the Annual Inspection Report.
 Corrective actions are warranted due to loss of berm drop-off (gravel shoulder directly adjacent to the paved shoulder) and minor gullying which may lead to an erosion issue if not mitigated.
-In most instances the Authority's Maintenance forces can accomplish this work, the remainder should be completed by Contract.
-In 2018, berm drop-off corrections were completed as part of Contract 2018.01 (pavement rehabilitation work from Mile 98.0 to Mile 102.17) and Contract 2018.12 (pavement rehabilitation work from Mile 74.9 to Mile 80.7).
-These contracts are currently ongoing.
+In most instances, the Authority's Maintenance forces can accomplish this work.
+The remainder should be completed by Contract.
+In 2020, median safety improvements including removing vegetation cover, from Mile 0.3 to 1.3 and from Mile 43 to Mile 49, are scheduled to begin.

 We recommend that berm drop-off corrections be completed by Authority Maintenance forces, or included as part of the pavement rehabilitation projects as warranted.
-A program to eliminate vegetation from the median, such as paving the median, is also recommended.
-This would simplify maintenance and eliminate the need to mow such a narrow area so close to traffic.
+A program to eliminate vegetation from the median, paving the median and replacement of the guardrail with concrete barrier, is also recommended.
+This will simplify maintenance, increase safety and eliminate the need to mow such a narrow area so close to traffic.